-Sustainable in- vestment means an investment in an economic activity Does this financial product have a sustainable investment objective? that contributes to an environmental or social objective, provided that the investment does not significantly harm any environ- mental or social ob- jective and that the investee compa- nies follow good governance prac- •• 🗌 Yes •• 🖾 No It will make a minimum of sustainable investments with an environmental objective: It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments tices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, estab- lishing a list of en- vironmentally sustainable eco- nomic activities. in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy That Regulation does not include a list of socially sus- tainable economic activities.
-Sustaina- ble investments with an environ- mental objective might be aligned with the Taxonomy or not.
-It will make a minimum of sustainable investments with a social objective: % with a social objective: M It promotes E/S characteristics, but will not make any sustainable investments or not.
+Deep this financial and duct have a suptainable in Does this financial product have a sustainable in Does this financial product have a sustainable investment objective? •• 🗌 Yes • • 🖾 No It will make a minimum of sustainable in- vestments with an environmental ob- jective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable invest- ment, it will have a minimum proportion of % of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective: with a social objective It promotes E/S characteristics, but will not make any sustainable investments Yes It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:

+Sustainability in-

-Sustainability indicators measure
+dicators measure

+how the environ-

-how the environmental or social
+mental or social

+characteristics pro-

+moted by the finan-

-characteristics promoted by the financial product are attained.
+cial product are at-

+tained.